Obbaron/ampm-analysis/docs/CLUSTERING.md

 # Plot 'Rank' vs 'k-distance (mm)'; eps_xy lives at the elbow.
 ```

-For the JR299 Sterling build the elbow is at ~0.3 mm, which matches the hatch spacing.
+For the small builds, the elbow is ~0.3 mm, which matches the hatch spacing.
 Larger parts with sparser scan tracks need larger `eps_xy`.

 Common pitfalls:

 - **Too small** → clusters fragment (you get 50 clusters for 20 parts) and noise inflates
 - **Too large** → adjacent parts merge into one cluster
-- The right value is roughly **2-3× the hatch spacing**

 ## Tuning eps_z